 In 2001, Creighton University started the first accredited Distance Pathway, providing a full-time method to obtain a Doctor of Pharmacy degree.
 Our innovative distance learning pathway covers the same material as the traditional campus program, but offers students the flexibility of completing coursework using distance education technology.
 Interactions with faculty and mentors occur via web conferencing software, discussion boards, email, telephone and other media.

 The didactic portion of the distance pathway is taught on a semester basis.
 Some elements of the distance pathway are synchronous (live).
 Students complete laboratory courses and other activities on campus during two- to four-week sessions during the summer.

 The clinical component of the distance pharmacy pathway is the same as the campus pharmacy pathway.
 A total of eight five-week clinical rotations are required, five of which are in required subject areas, with the remaining three in elective subject areas.
 These unpaid clinical rotations provide experience in actual pharmacy practice.
 Sites for clinical rotations are available in a variety of locations throughout the country and internationally.

 Pharmacy education and pharmacy practice depend on graduates being well-versed in information technology and networked information resources.
 Pharmacists rely extensively on information systems to provide pharmaceutical care to patients.
 We intend to ensure that our graduates are well prepared to capitalize on the opportunities that lie ahead in education, research and professional practice using advanced information technologies.

-To learn about technical requirements for the distance pathway, visit the Computer, Internet and Technology Requirements section of the OLAT page.
+To learn about technical requirements for the distance pathway, visit the Computer, Internet and Technology Requirements.
 In addition to meeting technical requirements, distance pathway students are required to travel to the Creighton University campus each year to complete coursework and other programming.

 Wondering if a distance pathway is right for you?
 Take the Online Learning Readiness Assessment.